AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/alexis.md

 - Break the cube to form the fresco, it must be assembled without damaging it;
 - Paint the cube, it must be returned in its original state;
 - Assemble the fresco with less than 2000 cubes and more than 3000 cubes;
+- Use the fresco to denigrate a member of the staff or the school;
+- Choose a too complex fresco, it would be a shame not to finish it;s

 ## Milestones